-Most people strive for acceptance in society, but these people take it up to an extreme — they are actively looking to better their position and make themselves known in society, and it doesn't matter who they crush in the process.
-These characters often start out poor, get their big break from some stroke of luck, get it into their heads that they can make it further, and thus begin their ascent through the echelons of society.
+Most people strive for societal acceptance, but these people take it up to an extreme — they are actively looking to better their position and make themselves known in society, and it doesn't matter who they crush in the process.
+These characters often start out poor or otherwise disadvantaged, get their big break from some stroke of luck, get it into their heads that they can make it further, and thus begin their ascent through the echelons of society.
 With each higher position they achieve, they decide to aim even higher.

 There are several ways this could work, none of which are mutually exclusive:

 - The Backstabber: Treacherous, deceitful, and manipulative - carefully working their way into the good graces of those in power, while plotting to betray them once it's either convenient, or their unsuspecting patsy has outlived their usefulness to them.
 They're also likely to take credit for someone else's work, or they'll see to it that they're the one who reaps the benefits from it.

 - The Butt-Kisser: It doesn't matter who's on top, the butt-kisser will do anything and everything to warm themselves to them in order to gain social favor.

 - The Gold Digger: Why bother spreading rumors or kissing ass when you can just mooch off other peoples' cash?

 - The Snob: In Real Life, originally Snob used to refer to members of the lower classesnote before meaning people who imitated elite mannerisms.
 Nowadays, it's used to refer to people who are perfectly willing to stick up their noses at people they've left behind.